nlbrown2/nlbrown2.github.io/_posts/2021-05-19-Yellowstone-day-2.md

 - Climbed 117 floors (change in elevation)
 - 29,263 steps

-{% include gallery caption="The Road to Yellowstone" %}
+{% include gallery caption="Mammoth Hot Springs and hiking to a beaver-less pond" %}